sainswor/sainswor.github.io/content/what-is-this/index.md

 ---
-title: "Weekly Update VIII - Not a lot to report"
+title: "Weekly Update IX - Damn you, Murglesnout"
-date: 2021-10-27T23:07:00-04:00
+date: 2021-11-03T21:15:00-04:00
 draft: false
 author: Sean
 ---

 ## New in this update
-Very little.
-Unfortunately I wasn't able to get the search bar working this week.
-I'll keep plugging away at it, don't you worry.
+- **Search bar:** It's maybe not the prettiest thing in the world, but it exists.
+It searches for matches in the title or tags of comics.
+Now you, and everyone else, can find the hilarious comic about Murglesnout.
+Damn you, Murglesnout!
+- **The Calendar widget:** Now has previous/next month links; these will jump to the first comic in the next month, or the last comic in the previous month, where applicable!

 ## Next Up
-- **Search bar:** Vid had mentioned wanting a search bar for the comic and that sounds like a great idea.
-I think this involves retrofitting the comics that don't have tags, with tags.
-I'm OK with that.
-- **Tags for the plot comics:** Just like it says.
 - **Replace RSS feed for comment links:** I think there are probably only a few places this would be useful but hey, who am I to judge?
 They used to have this feature and it's entirely possible (if unlikely) to see use again.
 I should at least look into making it (maybe it's possible)
-- **The Calendar widget:** Need to add previous month/next month links.
+- **Tags for the plot comics:** Just like it says; it'd be nice to have tags for the plot comics.
 - **Clean up on the technical side:** This is last on the list because it's invisible to the site's users, but I'd like to tidy up the mechanics of the site a little.
 There's some WET work where it really should be DRY.

 ## What is this?